My new normal is not buying into the Christmas madness

 Christmas food

 What are we eating on the day?
-Not sure yet actually, but its going to be hot and sticky so probably prawns, tropical fruit and a ridiculous ice-cream cake that I love to make at Christmas time.
+Not sure yet, actually, but I do look forward to placing a beautiful family meal on the table.
+This year I will be making this prawn cocktail, my mum’s famous fruit salad and a ridiculous ice-cream cake that I love to make at Christmas time.
+Hot food?
+No, thank you.

-But its likely to revolve around a lot of pool time and a family movie.
+But it’s likely to revolve around a lot of pool time and a family movie.
 The quieter the day, the better.
 My kids are exhausted too!
+We have been inspired to attempt a puzzle at some point and I have some wonderful books to finish.
+Does that sound like Heaven?
+It does to me.

-Honestly, I am looking forward to the warmth and happiness that will come with this day, without a single frond of fir tree or strand of tinsel to detract from my joy.
+Honestly, I am looking forward to the warmth and happiness that will come with this day, without the frenzied shopping and tinsel-draped commercialism to detract from my joy.